Parthiban-tech/xml_to_gsheet_assignment/README.md

 ### Logs

-* Logs for the application are stored in the 'environment'.log file. **Information log** and **Error log** has been placed seperately in files 'environment'.log and 'environment'_errors.log respectively inside the path `var/log/`
+* Logs for the application are stored in the 'environment'.log file. **Information log** and **Error log** will be logged in 'environment'.log and 'environment'_errors.log files respectively which resides in the path `var/log/`